scramjetorg/platform-docs/dictionary.md

 ### Runner

-An executable written in one of the supported programming langauages that starts the [sequence](#sequence) created by developer, inside the container controlled by the [supervisor](#supervisor)
+An executable written in one of the supported programming languages that starts the [sequence](#sequence) created by developer, inside the container controlled by the [supervisor](#supervisor)

 ## S